IntelLabs/Hardware-Aware-Automated-Machine-Learning/LoNAS/README.md

 The `nncf_config` indicates the NNCF configuration encompassing the search space for elastic adapters and modules of the base model (e.g., `q_proj`).
 The implementation of the elastic modules leverages the BootstrapNAS feature of [OpenVINO™ NNCF](https://github.com/openvinotoolkit/nncf).
-And we employ the stage LR scheduler within NNCF, so the learning rate schedule is specified within the NNCF configuration file, rather than within the arguments of `TrainingArguments`.
+We employ the stage LR scheduler within NNCF, so the learning rate schedule is specified within the NNCF configuration file, rather than within the arguments of `TrainingArguments`.
 For instance,
 ```json
 "schedule": {